kamilaworonicz-ba/hostess-application-onboarding-improvement/README.md

 **Out of scope:**
 - FAQ authoring (already exists as an input)
 - In-app Team Leader visibility of training completion status
+- Automatic blocking of production access for hostesses who have not completed the training

 ---